Ways to get around Varadero

 Private Horse-drawn carriage

 It’s the most romantic way to stroll around Varadero.
 They are mostly found downtown but any hotel concierge or front desk can arrange one upon request.
-The typical price for a city tour is 10 CUC per person.
+The typical price for a city tour is 10 USD per person.

 Collective horse-drawn carriage (Coches Hicacos)